act65/mdps/README.md

   - [ ] Visualise n steps for PG / VI.
   - [ ] calculate the tangent fields. are they similar? what about for parameterised versions, how can we calculate their vector fields???
 - [x] `trajectory_experiments.py`: What do the trajectories of momentum and over parameterised optimisations look like on a polytope?
-  - [ ] How does momentum change the trajectories?
+  - [x] Visualise how momentum changes the trajectories of different solvers
   - [ ] How does over parameterisation yield acceleration?
-ANd how does its trajectories relate to optimisation via momentum?
+And how does its trajectories relate to optimisation via momentum?
   - [ ] Test dynamics with complex valued parameters.
   - [ ] Generalise the types of parameterised fns (jax must have some tools for this)